Tesla has made great strides in proving to the world that electric cars can be beautiful, convenient, and affordable. And the world has responded.

 At Wesrom, we’re big enthusiasts of the electric vehicle (EV) trend and we’re keeping a close eye on the industry’s evolution.
 Here are some of the most fascinating industry insights we’ve come across.

-Dropping battery costs are one of the main drivers of competitiveness for electric cars.
+Dropping battery costs are one of the main drivers of competitiveness for electric vehicles.
 Let’s look at an example provided by Bloomberg New Energy Finance (BNEF).

 In 2015, the battery of an average US car represented more than 57% of the total vehicle cost.
 In 2019, it dropped to 33% and it’s estimated that by 2020 it will plunge to 20%.
 But how do these numbers affect the industry as a whole?